 How the Fourteenth Amendment Protects Voting Rights

-The Fourteenth Amendment contains the Equal Protection clause, a landmark part of the foundation for why all citizens are guaranteed due process and equal treatment under the laws of the land.
+The Fourteenth Amendment contains the equal protection clause, a landmark part of the foundation for why all citizens are guaranteed due process and equal treatment under the laws of the land.
 Since voting is considered to be one of the country's most essential freedoms, legal complications can arise when some individuals' right to vote is called into question.

-What the Fourteenth Amendment Says
+Section 1 of the Fourteenth Amendment states:

 “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."